Skip to content

 DONATE

-More than 5.7 million people have fled Ukraine since the Russian invasion on February 24, 2022 and it is the fastest-growing refugee crisis since World War II.
+An estimated 8.1 million people have fled Ukraine since the Russian invasion on February 24, 2022 making it the fastest-growing refugee crisis since World War II.
 Neighbouring countries have seen waves of refugees crossing their borders, seeking safety and support.
-In addition, an estimated 7.7 million – or one in six people – are internally displaced.
+In addition, at the peak more than 8 million people were internally displaced.
+Although some people have returned home, there are still approximately 3.6 million IDPs in Ukraine.
 Many families have fled their homes with very little and the humanitarian crisis continues to grow as the conflict wears on.
+12.7 million people will require humanitarian assistance in 2025.

 GlobalMedic has worked closely with local Ukrainian partners over the years, and with our network of partners and Rapid Response Team members we are supporting Ukrainians who have been impacted due to the increased violence.
 Please consider a donation to our current response.